 Funded through the FDA’s Pediatric Device Consortia Grant Program in 2013, the National Capital Consortium for Pediatric Device Innovation (NCC-PDI) is a partnership of the Sheikh Zayed Institute for Pediatric Surgical Innovation at Children’s National Hospital and the A. James Clark School of Engineering at the University of Maryland.

-The Consortium supports pediatric medical device development throughout the development life cycle—concept formation, prototyping, preclinical, clinical, manufacturing, marketing, and commercialization.
-In its first year, the NCC-PDI provided consultation to 36 projects at different stages of device development life cycle.
-The NCC-PDI funded five teams/companies as part of the first Annual Pediatric Device Innovation Competition held on April 3, 2014.
+The Consortium supports pediatric medical device development throughout the development life cycle—concept formation, prototyping, preclinical, clinical, manufacturing, marketing and commercialization.
+In its first year, the NCC-PDI provided consultation to 36 projects at different stages of the device development life cycle.
+The NCC-PDI funds several teams/companies as part of the Annual Pediatric Device Innovation Competition.

 The National Capital Consortium for Pediatric Device Innovation (NCC-PDI) serves as a critical device development resource by providing expert advice, support services, and fund management of pediatric device innovation.